 - During clinical trials, Crohn disease and ulcerative colitis, including exacerbations, occurred at a greater frequency in the ixekizumab group (Crohn disease 0.1%, ulcerative colitis 0.2%) than in the placebo group (0%).

-- Patients should be monitored for onset or exacerbations of inflammatory bowel disease during treatment with ixekizumab.
+- Patients should be monitored for the onset or exacerbations of inflammatory bowel disease during treatment with ixekizumab.

 - Avoid the use of live vaccines in patients treated with ixekizumab.